-BARTLETT'S INQUIRY INTO THE DEGREE OF CERTAINTY
+BARTLETT'S INQUIRY INTO Same Work, Vol. II., with 350 wood THE DEGREE OF CERTAINTY

 IN MEDICINE, and into its Power over Disease.
 In one crown 8vo. vol., 84 pages.

 TAYLOR ON POISONS, in relation to Medical Jurisprudence and Medicine.
 Edited, with Additions, by R. E. Griffith, M. D. In one large 8vo. volume, 688 pages.